ARIZONA 14 DAYS

 -

-During the summer months in Phoenix and Tucson extreme heat conditions can pose serious risks to your health and safety.
-Temperatues exceed 100 degree F regularly between Memorial Day and mid September.
+During the summer months in Phoenix and Tucson, extreme heat conditions can pose serious risks to your health and safety.
+Temperatures exceed 100 degrees F regularly between Memorial Day and mid-September.
 Please take the following precautions to protect yourself:

 Stay hydrated: Drink plenty of water throughout the day, even if you do not feel thirsty.
 Avoid alcoholic and caffeinated beverages as they can contribute to dehydration.